openstack-archive/openstack-chef/README.rst

-These commands will produce various OpenStack cluster configurations, the simplest being a monolithic Compute Controller with Neutron (allinone).
+These commands will produce various OpenStack cluster configurations, the simplest being a monolithic Compute Controller with Neutron (allinone) which contains all supported cookbooks being deployed.

+Due to memory constraints with our CI environment, we also have the minimal suite which only tests keystone, glance, neutron, cinder and nova.
+Running this suite should duplicate what we do in our CI pipeline.
+We also have individual suites for each cookbook if you are just working on a single cookbook and don't require the allinone suite.

 These deployments are not intended to be production-ready, and will need adaptation to your environment.
 This is intended for development and proof of concept deployments.

 Kitchen Test Scenarios
 ----------------------